ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/server/ongoing-tasks/etl/queue-etl/overview.markdown

    * Extract data from specified document collections.
    * Transform the data to new JSON objects.
    * Load the JSON objects to the message broker.
-* RavenDB wraps JSON objects as CloudEvents messages prioer to loading them to the designated broker, using the [CloudEvents Library](https://cloudevents.io).
+* RavenDB wraps JSON objects as CloudEvents messages prior to loading them to the designated broker, using the [CloudEvents Library](https://cloudevents.io).
 * Supported message brokers currently include **Apache Kafka** and **RabbitMQ**.